 A rising tide of talent

 The appeal of Roblox isn’t just in the games (though blockbuster titles like Jailbreak, Brookhaven, and Welcome to Bloxburg generate millions in revenue), it’s in the creativity unleashed by the platform.
 There are approximately 8 million active player-developers using the platform today to create their own games, 1.27 million of which generated in-game earnings.
-Kids, tweens, and teens are dedicating hours to perfecting their own mini-worlds within the Roblox universe, creating a massive pipeline of low code talent that’s rapidly dwarfing the pipeline of coding talent.
-Unlike the coding talent pipeline, which primarily feeds into developer or engineer roles, these low code natives will pour into a wide range of professional roles.
+Kids, tweens, and teens are dedicating hours to perfecting their own mini-worlds within the Roblox universe, creating a massive pipeline of low-code talent that’s rapidly dwarfing the pipeline of coding talent.
+These low-code natives will pour into a wide range of professional roles.

 Rethinking the UX of workplace apps

-Low code natives are already starting to enter the workforce, bringing with them high expectations for usability, adaptability, and functionality.
+Low-code natives are entering the workforce, bringing with them high expectations for usability, adaptability, and functionality.
 Their creative skills have been honed through low code platforms that allowed them to build entire worlds with simple, intuitive user interfaces.
 To adapt, companies need to begin rethinking workplace applications now.